tochibedford/tochibedford/README.md

 🌱 I’m currently learning RUST & ThreeJS

-🐣 and I want to learn rust sometime in the future

 🍾 I also:
   - Make & record music in FL Studio.
   - Design Furniture.